Genivia/ugrep/README.md

                   may  be  given  between -Q and its argument DELAY.
 Initial pat- terns may be specified with -e PATTERN, i.e. a PATTERN  argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
-                  Press F2 or CTRL-Y to invoke an editor to  edit  the  file  dis- played  on  screen.
+                  Press F2 or CTRL-Y to invoke an editor to edit the file shown on screen.
 The  editor  is  taken  from  the environment variable GREP_EDIT if defined, or EDITOR.
+Press  Tab  and  Shift-Tab  to navigate  directories  and  to  select  a file to search.
 Press Enter to select lines to output.
-Enables --heading.
+Press Alt-l for option  -l  to list files, Alt-n for -n, etc.  Enables --heading.

            -q, --quiet, --silent
                   Quiet mode: suppress all output.  ugrep will only search until a